-Information about the portfolio managers' compensation, other accounts they manage and their ownership of shares of the Portfolios is available in the Trust's SAI.
+Information about the portfolio managers' compensation, other accounts they manage and their ownership of shares of the Portfolios is available in the Trust's SAL

-The Adviser provides day-to-day management of the Portfolios.
-The Adviser has the ability to hire investment sub-advisers ("Sub-Advisers") to provide research, stock selection, and trading services for the Portfolios, although the Portfolios do not currently have Sub-Advisers.
-The Adviser has been granted relief by the SEC to hire, terminate and replace Sub-Advisers to the Portfolios and to amend sub-advisory agreements without obtaining shareholder approval, subject to the approval of the Trust's Board.
-In addition, the Adviser has the ability to allocate a Portfolio's assets to additional Sub-Advisers, subject to the approval of the Trust's Board.
-The Adviser also has discretion to allocate a Portfolio's assets among its current Sub-Advisers, if any.
-If a Sub-Adviser is retained for a Portfolio, the shareholders of the Portfolio would receive notice of such action.
-However, the Adviser may not enter into a sub-advisory agreement on behalf of a Portfolio with an "affiliated person" of the Adviser (as that term is defined in the Investment Company Act of 1940, as amended ("1940 Act")) ("Affiliated Sub-Adviser"), such as AllianceBernstein L.P., unless the sub-advisory agreement with the Affiliated Sub-Adviser, including compensation, is also approved by the affected Portfolio's shareholders.
+The Adviser has been granted relief from the SEC that permits the Adviser, subject to the approval of the Trust's Board of Trustees, to hire, terminate and replace Sub-Advisers and to amend the sub-advisory agreements between the Adviser and the Sub-Advisers without obtaining shareholder approval.
+If a new Sub-Adviser is retained for a Portfolio, shareholders will receive notice of such action.
+However, the Adviser may not enter into a sub-advisory agreement on behalf of a Portfolio with an "affiliated person" of the Adviser (as that term is defined in the 1940 Act) ("Affiliated Sub-Adviser"), such as AllianceBernstein L.P., unless the sub-advisory agreement with the Affiliated Sub-Adviser, including compensation, is also approved by the affected Portfolio's shareholders.
 The relief does not extend to any increase in the advisory fee paid by a Portfolio to the Adviser; any such increase would be subject to the approval of the affected Portfolio's shareholders.